The role of brands in defining our ‘new normal’

 Brands need to help us make sense of the world, whatever it ends up looking like, and move us to establish our new normal

-Almost immediately after the reality of the Covid-19 pandemic hit, you heard people say something along the lines of “One day we’re going to tell our kids about this” or “I’m sure Netflix is already working on the screenplay”.
+Almost immediately after the reality of the Covid-19 pandemic hit, you probably heard people say something along the lines of: “One day we’re going to tell our kids about this” or maybe even: “I’m sure Netflix is already working on the screenplay”.

-As Lisa Cron argues in her must-read book Wired for Story (and in this TED Talk) our urge to digest information wrapped up in an entertaining story (as opposed to craving a list of bullet-pointed data) doesn’t stem from the fact that we’re lazy sloths.
+As Lisa Cron argues in her must-read book, Wired for Story, (and this Ted Talk) our urge to digest information wrapped up in an entertaining story (as opposed to craving a list of bullet-pointed data) doesn’t stem from the fact that we’re lazy sloths.
 It’s neurological.
 It’s our way of making sense of the world.
 And it’s the very thing that sets us apart from other animals.
 In other words, it’s evolutionary.

 Story is what allows us to communicate in a higher order of sophistication.
 It’s not only the reason we can plan for the future, it forms the very basis of our understanding of it.

 Cron makes a pretty strong case as to why.
 Broadly speaking, there are two neurochemical responses that come into play when we enjoy a story.
-The first is the release of oxytocin – which triggers feelings of connection, care, empathy, and allows us to imagine the implications of our actions over the long term.
-The second is the release of cortisol – which triggers feelings of immediate distress, absolute focus and attention, and is essential in navigating short-term stresses.
+The release of oxytocin triggers feelings of connection, care and empathy, and allows us to imagine the implications of our actions over the long term; and when cortisol is released, we have feelings of immediate distress, absolute focus and attention.
+Cortisol is essential in navigating short-term stresses.

-So, in short, story is the most effective way to teach someone because it makes them feel something – which just so happens to be the biggest objective of almost any communication, whether it’s music, art or marketing.
-And this is exactly what a Stanford University study found – people are 22 times more likely to remember facts that are part of a story than pure facts alone.
+So, in short, story is the most effective way to teach someone, because it makes them feel something.
+Which just so happens to be the biggest objective of almost any communication, be it music, art or even marketing.
+And this is exactly what a Standford University study found – people are 22 times more likely to remember facts that are part of a story than pure facts alone.
 And that’s how some people can remember thousands of digits of Pi.

 The importance of emotional connection is nothing new.
-Marketers have burnt this quote into many a projector the world over: “People will forget what you said.
+Marketers have burnt the old Maya Angelou quote into many a projector the world over, “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.”
-It’s true of course.
+It’s true, of course.
 But that quote fails to explain why, or where the emotion stems from.
 Again, it’s story.

 The next logical question is: what is a story?
 This, too, has been something we’ve pondered and tried explaining for thousands of years.
 (And no, it’s not a feature on Instagram.
 That’s just someone bragging about the gluten-free falafel smoothie they made.)

-Ask Aristotle and he’d have said a story is built with three acts, each with their own beginning, middle and end (or catalyst, reversal and payoff.)
+Ask Aristotle and he’d have said a story is built of three acts.
+Each with its own beginning, middle and end (or catalyst, reversal, and payoff.)
 That’s similar to what many call the Hollywood structure.
-Ask Joseph Campbell (or Dan Harmon, the creator of Rick and Morty), and he’ll tell you about the monomyth, or hero’s journey.
+Ask author Joseph Campbell (or Dan Harmon, the creator of Rick & Morty), who’ll tell you about the monomyth or hero’s journey.
 A circular structure defined by a need for change that drives the protagonist to leave their world of order, to enter a world of chaos, to get what they want only to realise its true cost when it’s too late.
 And then, they need to have changed, gained new knowledge and experience, through the price they’ve had to pay to return to a place of higher order (a better world) – a “new normal”.

 The big take-out: